Connecting to prior knowledge

 Exploring adjectives

-Prepare for this activity by drawing a silhouette of five of the animals from the book.
+Prepare for this activity by drawing the silhouettes of five animals from the book on poster paper.
 Use the crocodile, duck, elephant, snake and monkey.
-Put the students in 5 groups, allocating one of the animals to each group.
+Put the students in five groups, allocating one of the animals to each group.

-Ask each group to add labels describing the animal they have by referring to their own knowledge of these animals, the book, word wall and other resources that are in the room.
-Provide each group with a copy of the book and encourage the students to study what the animals say and do so they can infer a description of the animal from those words.
-Remind students to look closely at the illustrations.
+Ask students to add labels describing their animal by drawing on their own knowledge, the book, the word wall and other resources that may be available.
+Provide each group with a copy of the book and encourage the students to study what the animals say and do so they can infer a description from the words.
+Also remind students to look closely at the illustrations.

-Share the posters and quickly add any new words that members of other groups suggest.
-Alternatively this activity can be done on iPads using Popplet.
+Share the posters and add any new words that the rest of the class suggests.
+This activity could also be done on iPads using Popplet.

-Now refer back to the first session and the words from the inside front cover, ‘delightfully noisy’.
+Now refer back to the first session (see Literature > Connecting to Prior Knowledge) and the words from the inside front cover: ‘delightfully noisy’.
 Check if the class can add to the original ideas about why the book was described in that way.

 Display the posters and adjectives on the Crocodile Beat word wall.